takkamdarios/documentation/content/SCALE/SCALETutorials/DataProtection/Replication/LocalReplicationSCALE.md

 ## Setting Up a Simple Replication Task Overview
 This section provides a simple overview of setting up a replication task regardless of the type of replication, local or remote.
-It also covers the related steps you should take prior to configuring a replication task.
+It also covers steps you should take before to configuring a replication task.

 {{< include file="/content/_includes/BasicReplicationProcess.md" type="page" >}}